vkatari10/trading-bot/README.md

 ## Limitations

 There are several limitaions with this trading bot, however the most signficant are listed below.<br>
-- Ingestion of delayed data, uo to 1-15 minutes
+- Ingestion of delayed data, up to 1-15 minutes
-- Burn-in period during live execution (~30 minutes) (Planned)
+- Burn-in period during live execution (~30 minutes)

 ## Requirements